semver/semver.org/index.md

 integers.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 < 1.10.0
 < 1.11.0.

+1. When a major version number is incremented, the minor version and patch version MUST be reset to zero.
+When a minor version number is incremented, the patch version MUST be reset to zero.
+For instance: 1.1.3 -> 2.0.0 and 2.1.7 -> 2.2.0.

 1. A special version number MAY be denoted by appending an arbitrary string immediately following the patch version.
 The string MUST be comprised of only